The Frank Doezema Family History

 translated the letter is also unknown.
 Tjerk wrote in a free style, with little

+punctuation and capitalization.
 I thought I should write you once how it goes with us.

 things are well with us. all are well….